dohliam/asciidoc-kate/README.md

 # asciidoc-kate - An AsciiDoc/AsciiDoctor plugin for Kate editor/KatePart

+## Important note

+_Recent versions of Kate and Kwrite have added built-in support for AsciiDoc highlighting, so there is no longer any need to install the file in this repo separately.
+You can now activate AsciiDoc support for any document by selecting AsciiDoc in the syntax highlighting menu, or by opening a file with the `.adoc` extension._

+_This repository and the information below will be left up for archival purposes and in case they are of use to anyone as a reference._

+---

 The XML file in this repository (`asciidoc.xml`) contains rules for highlighting the syntax of [AsciiDoc](http://asciidoc.org/) and [AsciiDoctor](http://asciidoctor.org/) markup files in [Kate](http://kate-editor.org/), the default text editor for [KDE](https://www.kde.org/).

 Once [installed](#installation), opening any file with the `.adoc` extension should automatically highlight AsciiDoc syntax as in the example below: